MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 > [!NOTE]
 > Microsoft Defender Antivirus must be active to enable Network protection.

-You can enable Network Protection in **Audit** mode or **Block** mode.
-If you want to evaluate the impact of enabling Network Protection before blocking IP's or URLs, you can enable it in Audit mode for a period of time to gather data on what would be blocked.
+You can enable network protection in **Audit** mode or **Block** mode.
+If you want to evaluate the impact of enabling network protection before actually blocking IP addresses or URLs, you can enable network protection in Audit mode for a period of time to gather data on what would be blocked.
 Audit mode logs when end users have connected to an address or site that would otherwise have been blocked by network protection.

-## Advanced Hunting
+## Advanced hunting

-If you're using Advanced Hunting to identify audit events you'll have up to 30 days history available from the console.
-See [Advanced Hunting](advanced-hunting-overview.md).
+If you're using advanced hunting to identify audit events you'll have up to 30 days history available from the console.
+See [Advanced hunting](advanced-hunting-overview.md).

 You can find the audit data in **Advanced hunting** in the Microsoft Defender for Endpoint portal.